 Common Health Problems

 If your lizard is not accepting food, even just once, it's usually a sign of a digestive problem such as a parasite.
-And if you notice your frill-necked lizard is having difficulty shedding, this may be a sign of a skin infection, usually fungal in nature.
+And if you notice your frill-necked lizard has difficulty shedding, this may be a sign of a skin infection, usually fungal.

-Ideally, you'll establish a relationship with a veterinarian who specializes in lizards, so he or she can observe any changes in your pet's behavior or appearance that you might overlook.
+Ideally, find an exotics veterinarian who specializes in lizards to observe any changes in your pet's behavior or appearance that you might overlook.

 These lizards are somewhat rare among reptile owners, but several reputable breeders offer frill-necked lizards.
 To find a reputable breeder, ask other local reptile owners or an exotics veterinarian near you or attend a reptile expo, which has many reptiles for sale by breeders.

 While they come in a variety of colors, there is only one documented species of frilled-necked lizards.
 The body of the lizard is darker than the frill, which is often a yellow or orange color.
 You can expect to pay between $150 to $300.